greenBene/dblpy/README.md

 `$pip3 install dblpy-lib`

 ## Using the Library
-The library offers funtions to query dblp.org for publications, authors, and venues.
+The library offers functions to query dblp.org for publications, authors, and venues.
 They return lists of the respective objects.

-For some publications, authors, or venues, not all possible attributes are avaible.
+For some publications, authors, or venues, not all possible attributes are available.
 In these cases, they are set to an empty string.

-You can limit the number of results you want to get with the argument `max_results=X`.
+You can limit the number of results with the argument `max_results=X`.
 This is set by default to 100.

 ### Authors
 ```py